wilberkamaa/energy-fault-prediction/REFACTORING.md

 # Energy Fault Prediction System Refactoring

 ## Overview
-This document tracks the refactoring process of centralizing all hardcoded parameters into a configuration system.
+This document tracks the refactoring process of centralizing all hardcoded parameters into a configuration system and removing grid connection functionality.

 ## Goals
 - Centralize all hardcoded parameters into `src/config.py`
 - Make the simulation more configurable
 - Improve code maintainability
-- Add grid power inclusion/exclusion capability
+- Remove grid power functionality to transform from four-component to three-component architecture

 ## Progress